 4. The deepest river in the World

 The remarkableness of the River Congo seems to go on and on.
 It is also rated as the deepest river in Africa and the World.
 Though the depths may vary from section to section, it is quite deep in most sections.
-The depth in some areas extends beyond 220 metres (720 feet).
+The depth in some areas extends beyond 220 meters (720 feet).

-5. Second longest river in Africa
+5. The second longest river in Africa

 The Congo River takes the second position in Africa in terms of length.
-It stretches for approximately 2,922 miles (4703 kilometres).
+It stretches for approximately 2,922 miles (4703 kilometers).
 This also makes the river the 9th longest in the world.
 The massive river meanders through several states in eastern and central Africa.

 6. The most navigable in the Continent